Product

 12. Doctors Without Borders

-Doctors Without Borders aims to provide impartial medical relief to those affected by conflict, epidemics, disasters, or exclusion from healthcare, regardless of race, religion, or political affiliation.
-This organization’s landing page emphasizes the urgency of medical aid in crisis zones, using real-life scenarios to appeal for support.
+Doctors Without Borders provides emergency medical assistance in crisis zones worldwide.
+Its donation landing page emphasizes the urgency of medical aid in crisis zones, using real-life scenarios to appeal for support.

 • The headline “Help save lives.
 Donate now.” is direct and compelling, creating a sense of urgency.